stmunees/emotion-detection/README.md

 7. Change the map_location from ```None``` to ```'cpu'```

 ### Note-2
 This project by default tries to run on laptop's built in webcam.
-If you want external cameras, modify line 112 accordingly.
+If you want external cameras, modify line 112 of ```detect_emotions.py``` accordingly.